10 Best things to do in Sabugal

 Stay in the Malcata Reserve

-Just to be clear, you can’t actually stay inside the reserve, because as far as we know, there are no lodging options there.
+Just to be clear, you can’t actually stay inside the reserve because, as far as we know, there are no lodging options there.
 But it’s possible to stay very close.
-And, by very close, we mean, on the Meimão river beach, which is the border of the nature sanctuary.
+And, by very close, we mean on the Meimão River beach, the border of the nature sanctuary.

 Meimão (actually in Penamacor, not Sabugal) has a beautiful leisure area by the Meimoa dam with a restaurant/bar, beach, pools, and several bungalows to rent.
 These are very nice, with a small kitchen, two rooms and very affordable.
 Location and comfort are excellent, so if you want to stay close to the reserve and the beach, this is the place to stay.
 Have a look!